Peru Travel Writing Expedition

 You’ll find this expedition fast-paced and fun, and you really will see this destination in a way you never could as a regular tourist.
 We have a full itinerary planned for each day and most of the workshop will be done out and about on foot, so you’ll need to be prepared for high activity throughout the week.

-You’ll benefit from unique, one-on-one instruction on a daily basis from experienced travel writer and magazine editor, Ian Aldrich.
+You’ll benefit from unique, one-on-one instruction every day from experienced travel writer and magazine editor, Ian Aldrich.
 It’s this kind of learning experience that can improve your skills in record time.

-With his expertise in digital content, Ian is excited to share with you all his insights and secrets for cultivating an online presence as a writer that will have editors knocking on your door for stories.
+With his expertise in digital content, Ian is excited to share with you all his insights and secrets for cultivating an online presence: follow these tips, and you’ll have editors knocking on your door for stories.

 And, nearly every day on this expedition, there will be a lesson or special writing session where you’ll receive valuable feedback and tips to help take your travel writing to the next level.

-Whether you’re just starting out and have little experience, or you’ve already had stories published, you’ll benefit immensely from this expedition.
+Whether you’re just starting out, or you’ve already had stories published, you’ll benefit immensely from this expedition.

 Ian will provide you with all the insights you need to write your stories, get them published, and get paid.